Generating requirements.txt in PyCharm and Solving the "Externally Managed Environment" Error

 environment that is managed by the system package manager (e.g.,

-on Ubuntu).
-Python's pip
+apt on Ubuntu).
+Python's pip is prevented from

 modifying the system-wide Python installation to avoid conflicts.